-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate methodology Assumptions Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
-Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to DDP.
+Table Base Inf Base Information Source Methodology Assumptions Name Reference Item Actual / Estimate Source wethodology Assumptions Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
+Shared asset depreciation is the value included in this column as depreciation is be on shared assets purchased by the Jemena Grou and allocated to DDP.
 Shared costs paid to related parties.
-The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across The Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
+The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shadoust costs incurred across The Jemena Group before ed only ased p allocating to specific assets (e.g. pipelines, distribution networks etc.).
 Gross shared costs are collected in SAP at the JAM entity.
 It is at this entity that the allocation of shared costs occur.
-These allocated costs are transferred to DDP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: cost element mapping; and project descriptions and activity/service category codes
+These allocated are transferred to DDP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: n costs d cost element mapping; and project descriptions and activity/service category codes Percent allocated to pipeline and total allocated to pipelexcluding related parties As described above, the majority of costs that DDP income sourced from a related entity JAM which records come. eline urs